Potting soil and substrates

 Perlite grains are actually small glass particles, very light and full of air.
 It originates from volcanic areas and expands tremendously when heated to about 1300°C. This happens because the bubbles of air in the rock then escape.
 Perlite ensures that the roots of your plant develop better and that the plant grows more beautiful and better.
 Perlite in your potting soil ensures that the oxygen supply to the roots is stimulated.
 Besides the fact that perlite looks nice in your pot, the grains also add a drainage layer which means that moisture stays in the soil for less time.
 This prevents your beauty's feet from getting too wet and thus prevents root rot.
 Do you want to take cuttings from your green friends?
 Perlite is an ideal basis for this!
 Please note: when using Perlite, dust is released that is essentially very small glass particles.
 So make sure you keep something in front of your mouth or mix outside to prevent damage to your lungs.

-Vermiculite is a high-quality clay type that expands like a harmonica when heated and thus produces very light grains.
-Vermiculite can be used on its own when taking cuttings or can be mixed with potting soil.
-It can hold moisture well and act as a nutrient buffer.
-Vermiculite looks a lot like perlite, but is less porous.
+Vermiculite is a high-quality clay that expands like a harmonica when heated and therefore produces very light grains.
+Vermiculite is non-toxic, sterile and does not deteriorate over time.
+It can absorb three or four times its weight in water and also attracts various plant nutrients, such as potassium, magnesium and calcium.
+Vermiculite can be used alone when taking cuttings or can be mixed with potting soil.
+Vermiculite is very similar to perlite, but is less porous.

 Pumice is very similar to perlite in their ability to absorb excess moisture and provide ideal airflow for the roots.
 Because pumice has many holes, it can store fertilizer quite well, making it great for feeding your plant.
 Where perlite is a volcanic glass, pumice is a volcanic rock.
 Pumice is a great growing substrate for your cuttings.